David North (character): Legacy Virus

-Ivanova felt that she owed Maverick and stuck by his side, despite his icy demeanor.
-They travelled together for a time.
+Ivanova felt she owed Maverick and stuck by his side despite his icy demeanor.
+They traveled together for a time.
 The Legacy Virus then took hold, killing North.
 Ivanova used her powers to resuscitate him.
-To their surprise, the virus seemingly went into remission, all of his wounds from the virus were healed.
+To their surprise, the virus seemingly went into remission, and all of his wounds from the virus were healed.
 His powers not only returned but were enhanced.
 Also, Weapon X's memory implants were cleared from his mind.
-He would later realize that the Legacy Virus made his new powers inconsistent, at times making them a danger to himself.
+He would later realize that the Legacy Virus made his new powers inconsistent, sometimes making them a danger to himself.
 Immediately, trouble found them in the form of Russian mob boss Ivan Pushkin, who sent his enforcers Hammer and Sickle to abduct them.

 Pushkin used Ivanova's powers in an attempt to brainwash Maverick into killing Major Arthur Barrington by making him believe it was Barrington who had set up Barsalini's betrayal all those years ago.
-In reality, Barrington was to deliver testimony at an inquest that would have been damaging to Pushkin's business interests.
+In reality, Barrington was to deliver testimony at an inquest that would have damaged Pushkin's business interests.
 Attacking but not killing Barrington, Maverick quickly regained his senses.
-While he blinded the left eye of Sickle with his own weapon, Hammer killed Barrington.
+While he blinded the left eye of Sickle with his weapon, Hammer killed Barrington.

 Meanwhile, Chris Bradley ran away from home, missing his girlfriend in New York.
-The FOH tapped his friends' phone and when he reached New York, they again tried to kill Chris.
+The FOH tapped his friends' phone, and when he reached New York, they again tried to kill Chris.
 Maverick, Ivanova, and Wolverine saved him and his friend.
 Ivanova then used her abilities to make the FOH and Chris' girlfriend think he'd died in the scuffle.
 Both shaken by the life-threatening events of the past few days, Ivanova and North's relationship, platonic up to this point, became physical.

 The following morning, Ivanova still expressed the desire to go after Sabretooth.
-Maverick harshly warned that an assault against Sabretooth was a fool's errand, and implied she'd slept with him to coerce him to aid her goal.
+Maverick harshly warned that an assault against Sabretooth was a fool's errand and implied she'd slept with him to coerce him to aid her goal.
 Angered, Ivanova left Maverick that night to continue her vendetta.
-A regretful Maverick traced Ivanova's steps and found her as she was rendered comatose by Sabretooth's assault.
+A regretful Maverick traced Ivanova's steps and found her as she was rendered unconscious by Sabretooth's assault.
 Maverick stopped Sabretooth from delivering the killing blow and left a badly injured Ivanova in the care of the Bradley family.